 Te Hōtaka tukunga pūtea kaupapa ā-Takiwā

-Funding rounds are bi-annual and applications can be made only once a year for either the April or the September funding round.
-However, applicants can register expressions of interest all year round.
+Funding rounds are bi-annual and applications can be made only once a year for either the April or the October funding round.
 Applications will be assessed against a strict set of criteria and the fund’s foundation principles.

 The key focus for the panel is to ensure that those events funded will maximise economic benefit to the region, optimise the regions assets and venues, drive out-of-region, non-competing domestic visitation in order to help compensate for some of the shortfall created by the lack of international visitors.

 The West Coast Event fund is a twice-yearly contestable fund.

 - Build a sense of connection among the West Coast's diverse and regionally dispersed communities and special interest groups.

 - Develop pride in and enjoyment of the West Coast.

 - Regional economic multiplier effects, i.e. audiences attracted to regional events will normally spend money on transport, kai and sometimes tickets and products associated with the event.